nhsx/nccid-cleaning/README.md

 Rather than replacing the original data the pipeline creates new columns with lowercase and underscored names.
 Thus, the clean version of `Date of admission` becomes `date_of_admission`, and `Age` becomes `age`

 An example, including further details of the cleaning steps is provided in `notebooks/example_cleaning_pipeline.ipynb`.

+#### Ingestion tools

+Data ingestion tools that generate tabular patient and imaging metadata files (.csv) are available in the submodule `etl.py`.
+The detailed workflow for generating these files is exmplained in `notebooks/ingestion.ipynb`.